alaya-gill/mdbee/docs/index.rst

 ..
-Django Synergy documentation master file, created by sphinx-quickstart.
+MDBEE documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Django Synergy Project Documentation
+MDBEE Project Documentation
 ====================================================================

 Table of Contents: